Portal about bathroom renovation. Useful tips

 • Qualities of people: bravery (courage), tenderness (tenderness).

-• Proper names (names of mountains, seas, holidays, names, etc.): Hollywood, the New Year ( New Year), Adam (Adam), the Earth (Earth, planet Earth).
+• Proper nouns (names of mountains, seas, holidays, names, etc.): Hollywood (Hollywood), the New Year ( New Year), Adam (Adam), the Earth (Earth, planet Earth).

 Gender in English

 In our Russian language, nouns are divided by gender.
-But in the English language there is also a similar classification.
+But in English there is also a similar classification.

 The masculine gender in English has the following name: masculine.
-Here are some masculine nouns as an example: they denote animate male beings:
+Let us give an example of some masculine nouns: they denote animate male beings:

 • boy - boy;